zolyfarkas/spf4j-logback/README.md

  * Json encoder to use with stock logback appenders.

- * /logs JAX-RS actuator endpoint, that allows you fast access to your logs, across your entire cluster.
+ * Available /logs JAX-RS actuator endpoint, that allows you fast access to your logs, across your entire cluster. (in spf4j-jaxrs-actuator)

 To use it all you need to do it to add :